joeypiccola/updatereporting_win/README.md

 ## How it works

 This module works by first using Puppet to stage a PowerShell script to the local system in `C:\Windows\Temp`.
 Next, Puppet registers scheduled task to run the previously staged PowerShell script.
 When the schedule task is triggered the PowerShell script attempts to download a copy of the PSWindowsUpdate zip file if it does not already exist (relative to the default or specified `download_directory`).
 The PowerShell script also attempts to download a copy of the specified wsusscn2.cab file if 1) it does not already exist or 2) the existing local wsusscn2.cab has a different last modified date than the one specified via the `wsusscn_url`.
-Once the download requirements have been met, the PowerShell script attempts to load the module, import the wsusscn2.cab file and proceed with generating a report of mising updates.
+Once the download requirements have been met, the PowerShell script attempts to load the module, import the wsusscn2.cab file and proceed with generating a report of missing and installed updates.
 This is accomplished by placing a .json file in `C:\ProgramData\PuppetLabs\facter\facts.d\` named `updatereporting.json`.

 ## Limitations